Naval Support Activity Mid-South: World War II

 Just as the onset of World War I had given Park Field its birth in 1917, the declaration of war on 8 December 1941, had similar results, heralding the arrival of naval aviation in the Memphis area.
 In February 1942, the Navy Shore Station Development Board recommended approval of a reserve aviation base on the former site of Park Field.
 On September 15, 1942, the United States Navy commissioned the Naval Reserve Aviation Base on the south side of the station.

 On 1 January 1943, the Naval Reserve Aviation Base was renamed Naval Air Station Memphis.
-During the war, Naval Air Station Memphis was a primary flight training center for aviators.
+During the war, Naval Air Station (NAS) Memphis was a primary flight training center for aviators.
 It had a training capacity of about 600 flight cadets, and could support up to 10,000 cadets for ground crew training.
 The facility was expanded to about 3,500 acre in size, and it supported 16 naval outlying landing fields for training and emergency landings in the area.
 In 1943, the training facility was designated as the Naval Air Technical Training Center (NATT).